 With the extreme heat wave in Eastern Nebraska lately, firebrats are literally coming out of the woodwork.
 One of the most common comments I get from clients who show up at our office with a mystery specimen is:

 “I never have pests, but I found this…”

 Most people have heard of silverfish, but have you heard of firebrats?

-The firebrat is an indoor pest commonly found in areas of high heat and humidity.
+The firebrat is a pest commonly found in areas of high heat and humidity.
 It is a mottled brown-gray color, with long antennae and 3 tail-like appendages.
-Photo by Jody Green, Nebraskas Extension in Lancaster County.
+(Photo by Jody Green, Nebraskas Extension in Lancaster County.)

 Description of the Pest

 Silverfish and firebrats look similar in shape, size (¼ to ½ inch long) and number of appendages.
 Collectively, they belong to a group of insects called bristletails (Order: Thysanura).
 They are both wingless, soft-bodied, carrot-shaped insects with two thin antennae on the head and three tail-like appendages extending from their tapered abdomen.
 The difference between silverfish and firebrats include the stoutness of the bodies and the color of scales.
 Firebrats appear stouter with a mottled brown-gray color, and silverfish are narrower in the abdomen with powdery, dull, silver scales.
 As their name implies, they move like a fish.

 According to a recent study, University of Nebraska-Lincoln (UNL) sociologists found older married men with disabilities may do better when their wives become more demanding.
 Researchers found married men faced with long-term physical limitations feel less lonely if their wives engage in more demanding and critical behavior.
 If wives were more supportive to their husbands, the study showed it did not matter at all.